r0adkll/danger-kotlin/docs/intellij-plugin.md

 # IntelliJ Plugin

+!!! note

+    From version `2.1.0` and onwards only K2 mode is supported.
+Due to breaking changes in the kotlin scripting APIs between IntelliJ versions 251 and 252 K1 mode support was dropped.
+Please use version `2.0.8` and below for K1 support.

 This project provides an IDE plugin to automatically add the Danger kotlin script definition to your IDE so syntax highlighting and auto-complete work out of the box.
 The plugin will also detect the `danger(args) { … }` in your scripts and give you a gutter run action, ▶︎, that lets your test your Dangerfiles directly in the IDE.